 Top with the dressing and you will have that little extra punch of flavor.

-It holds for a long time, like at least a week.
+It holds for a long time, at least a week.
 Just make sure it is stored in an airtight container.
+Simply shake or whisk when you are ready to serve after it has been sitting for a few days.

 If you are looking for a few salads you could use this flavorful homemade salad dressing on, let me give you a few ideas: